FREQUENTLY ASKED QUESTIONs

 ARE YOU ON SOCIAL MEDIA?

 I'm on everything.
 Well, not everything.
 I never quite did get the hang of Snapchat, or understand the value of temporary images.
-I am on Facebook, Twitter, Instagram and even post my favorite iPhone photos to the VSCO sharing network, which is the golden circle at the end of the row.
+I am on Facebook, Twitter, Instagram and even post my favorite iPhone photos to the VSCO sharing network, which is the golden circle at the end of the row of icons below this paragraph.
 In order to divide personal and professional, I have two Instagram accounts, @bradleyhansonphotography is my professional account with weddings, portraits and landscapes from my cameras, and @bradleyhanson is more like my diary of personal images from my phone.
 The links are below this paragraph, starting with a link to email me directly.